Meshkat: Overview

 It has a semi-warm climate.
 The people of this town are mainly farmers, factory workers or craftsmen.
-The most important agricultural products of Meshkat include wheat, pomegranate, greengage, cotton, among others.
+The most important agricultural products of Mashkat include wheat, pomegranate, greengage, cotton, among others.
 It is endowed with several brooks some of which are flowing all year long.
-Trees of various types help moderate the temperature in hot season; when passing by the thick vegetation areas beside the main road to meshkat, one could easily feel the considerable drop of temperature.
+Trees of various types help moderate the temperature in hot season; when passing by the thick vegetation areas beside the main road to mashkat, one could easily feel the considerable drop of temperature.

-Recently, a Calcium Bicarbonate Factory has been built near this town, promising prosperous economic future for the town.
+Recently, a calcium bicarbonate factory has been built near this town, promising prosperous economic future for the town.

-Meshkat is southerly limited to the Tehran-Ghom-Esfahan Expressway, while the main asphalt road, which connects Tehran to the south of the country, passes directly through this town.
-Also, a railroad passes by the northern side of the Meshkat's suburbs.
+Mashkat is southerly limited to the Tehran-Ghom-Esfahan Expressway, while the main asphalt road, which connects Tehran to the south of the country, passes directly through this town.
+Also, a railroad passes by the northern side of the Mashkat's suburbs.